-Visit the Five Talents financial inclusion programme in Iringa and see for yourself how it changes lives - spend time with some of the 4,000 women who access our savings, loans and business skills training, and who take advantage of our solar loan products and mobile money system.
+Visit the Five Talents financial inclusion programme in Kenya and see for yourself how it changes lives - spend time with some of the 14,500 beneficiaries who access our savings, loans and business skills training.

 View the video below to find out about Five Talents UK's work in East Africa and how it impacts the communities you'll be running through.
 You can also read more about our model, impact, and clients on our main site.

-We ask that each runner raises a suggested amount of £1000, every pound of which will remain in Tanzania, impacting the lives of communities like the ones you'll be running through.
+We ask that each runner raises a suggested amount of £1000, every pound of which will remain in Kenya, impacting the lives of communities like the ones you'll be running through.

 Over the course of the year we'll be providing our runners with fundraising tips and help setting up donation pages.
-For runners who opt for shorter distances, we're are happy to relax our suggested fundraising total a little, though every little helps!
+For runners who opt for shorter distances, we are happy to relax our suggested fundraising total a little, though every little helps!